-Describe the public participation process: Legal ad was placed in The Star Press, CD Facebook Page, City of Muncie Facebook Page, and CD website.
+Describe the public participation process:

+Legal ad was placed in The Star Press, CD Facebook Page, City of Muncie Facebook Page, and CD website.
 Hearing was held in person at City Hall and broadcast via Facebook Live with questions/comments taken from participants online and present at the meeting.
-A powerpoint was show with information about eligible HOME ARP activities and Qualifying Populations.
-The second hearing was held as the first legal notice did not say translation services would be available to limited English proficiency people if requested 48 hours in advance of the hearing.
+A PowerPoint was shown with information about eligible HOME ARP activities and Qualifying Populations.
+To increase access for individuals with limited English proficiency a second hearing was held as the first legal notice did not explicitly offer translation services.

-Describe efforts to broaden public participation: The first public hearing was held at a local church that hosts a weekly meal attended by people with lived experience of homelessness and housing instability.
+Describe efforts to broaden public participation:

+The first public hearing was held at a local church that hosts a weekly meal attended by people with lived experience of homelessness and housing instability.
 The hearing was well attended (25 participants signed in) and also broadcast over Facebook live, allowing increased access for folks to attend and comment that were unable to do so in person.
 The hearing notice was posted at the HUB homeless services center, on the department's and city's Facebook pages.
-The comment period for the first hearing from 5/26/22 to 7/20/22 was almost two months long.
+The comment period for the first hearing from 5/26/22 to 7/20/22 was almost two months long allowing ample time for comment.
 The second hearing was held at City Hall at 10 AM, thus providing two different times of day that citizens could participate.
-The second hearing had four members of the public attended in person and a dozen participated via Facebook Live and were able to comment and ask questions.
+The second hearing had four members of the public in attendance in-person and a dozen participated via Facebook Live and were able to comment and ask questions.